 Esophageal manometry is used primarily in several situations.

-The first is to evaluate the cause of reflux of stomach acid and contents back into the esophagus (gastroesophageal reflux disease or GERD).
-Symptoms of GERD may include heartburn, regurgitation and chronic cough.
-The second is to determine the cause of problems with swallowing food, such as food or liquids getting stuck in the chest after swallowing.
-The third is to evaluate patients with chest pain that may be coming from the esophagus rather than the heart.
+- 1. Evaluate the cause of reflux of stomach acid and contents back into the esophagus (gastroesophageal reflux disease or GERD).
+Symptoms of GERD may include heartburn, regurgitation, and chronic cough. - 2.
+Determine the cause of problems with swallowing food, such as food or liquids getting stuck in the chest after swallowing. - 3.
+Evaluate patients with chest pain that may be coming from the esophagus rather than the heart.